OpenID Connect Authentication with Booked Scheduler

 as user information.
 I also disable the ability of updating user

-information by implementing the Allow*
+information by implementing the Allow* methods of the interface to

-.
+return false.
 More on that later.
 You will probably have to adjust the

 code below to your use case, this is not what I implemented, but is